matrixorigin/mo_ctl_standalone/README.md

  [tgt_file]     : target file of converted output, will use env DDL_TGT_FILE from conf file by default e.g.          : mo_ctl ddl_convert mysql_to_mo /tmp/mysql.sql /tmp/mo.sql
 ```

+## Installing pre-requisites

+### gcc

+`gcc` is required for building and running MatrixOne.
+Version `8.5` or higher is recommended.
+Please refer to https://gcc.gnu.org/install/ on how to install it.

+### go

+`go` is required for building and running MatrixOne.
+Version `1.20` or higher is recommended.
+Please refer to https://go.dev/doc/install on how to install it.

+### git

+`git` is used to perform actions when deploying, getting commit id, etc on MatrixOne.
+Latest version is recommended.
+Please refer to https://github.com/git-guides/install-git on how to install it.

+### mysql(client)

+`mysql` command is used as a client tool for connecting MatrixOne server.
+Version `8.0.30` or higher is recommended.
+Please refer to https://dev.mysql.com/downloads/ on how to install it.